• What is Copywriting?

 Oooookay.
 If I’m going to be honest, we’re not really going to read people’s minds.
 Instead, we’re going to anticipate what they’re thinking so well that they’ll be utterly disarmed by how accurate and astute the copy we’re writing is.

-The thing is, nearly any kind of action we ask people to take with our copy—whether it’s to make a purchase or to sign up for a newsletter—carries some kind of risk for our audience.
+The thing is that nearly any kind of action we ask people to take with our copy—whether it’s to make a purchase or to sign up for a newsletter—carries some kind of risk for our audience.
 What if they don’t like the purchase?
 What if it breaks?
 What if they don’t use it?
 What if they find the something similar that’s cheaper or better later?

 These questions are their “objections to taking action.”
 (For our purposes, we’ll call them just “objections.”)
 Everyone has them and everyone is, either consciously or subconsciously, thinking them as they read through your copy.